Committee for the Implementation of Textile Agreements (CITA).Start Printed Page 66720

 Acting Chairman, Committee for the Implementation of Textile Agreements.

 Committee for the Implementation of Textile AgreementsOctober 27, 2000.

 Department of the Treasury, Washington, DC 20229.

 Dear Commissioner: Pursuant to section 204 of the Agricultural Act of 1956, as amended (7 U.S.C.
-1854); Executive Order 11651 of March 3, 1972, as amended; and the Uruguay Round Agreement on Textiles and Clothing (ATC), you are directed to prohibit, effective on January 1, 2002, entry into the United States for consumption and withdrawal from warehouse for consumption of cotton and wool textile products in the following categories, produced or manufactured in Colombia and exported during the twelve-month period beginning on January 1, 2002 and extending through December 31, 2002, in excess of the following restraint limits:
+1854); Executive Order 11651 of March 3, 1972, as amended; and the Uruguay Round Agreement on Textiles and Clothing (ATC), you are directed to prohibit, effective on January 1, 2001, entry into the United States for consumption and withdrawal from warehouse for consumption of cotton, wool and man-made fiber textile products in the following categories, produced or manufactured in Colombia and exported during the twelve-month period beginning on January 1, 2001 and extending through December 31, 2001, in excess of the following restraint limits:

 The limits set forth above are subject to adjustment pursuant to the provisions of the ATC and administrative arrangements notified to the Textiles Monitoring Body.

 Products in the above categories exported during 2000 shall be charged to the applicable category limits for that year (see directive dated October 21, 1999) to the extent of any unfilled balances.
 In the event the limits established for that period have been exhausted by previous entries, such products shall be charged to the limits set forth in this directive.